michael-wall/liferay-2fa/readme.txt

 - The fragment adds a new dynamic include with key="com.liferay.login.web#/login.jsp#loginFieldsPost" below the Password field

 com.mw.totp-2fa.login.auth
-- Contains the Dynamic Include that adds the Authenticator Code field to the Login screen
+- Contains the Dynamic Include component that adds the Authenticator Code field to the Login screen
-- Contains an auth.pipeline.post Authenticator that extracts the Authenticator Code from the Login form and verifies it matches one generated based on the users secretKey and the current time
+- Contains an auth.pipeline.post Authenticator component that extracts the Authenticator Code from the Login form parameters and verifies it matches one generated based on the users secretKey and the current time

 com.mw.totp-2fa.service
-- Contains the System Settings > Security > TOTO 2FA Configuration
+- Contains the System Settings > Security > TOTO 2FA Configuration component
-- Contains the TOTP Generator Interface and Implementations
+- Contains the TOTP Generator Interface and Implementation component
+- Contains the en_US Resource Bundle component and corresponding resource bundle

 com.mw.totp_2fa.key.api / com.mw.totp_2fa.key.service
-- Contains the Service Builder service for Secret Key entity
+- Contains the Service Builder api and service for the Secret Key entity

 com.mw.totp-2fa.qrcode
-- Contains the servlet used to generate / render the QR Codes
+- Contains the servlet component used to generate / render the QR Codes
-- Contains Portlet Filters to include the QR Codes / Secret Keys on the User Profile screens (password tab)
+- Contains Portlet Filter components to include the QR Codes & Secret Keys and Generate / Regenerate actions on the User Profile screens (Password tab)
-- Contains service used to send email with the QR Code links
+- Contains QR Code service component used to send emails with the QR Code URLs

 com.mw.totp-2fa.user.model.listener
-- Contains a User Model Listener with afterCreate method to add a Secret Key when a new user is created and email a link to the QR Code to the user
+- Contains a User Model Listener component with afterCreate method to add a Secret Key when a new user is created and email a QR Code URL link to the user

 com.mw.totp-2fa.activator
-- Contains a BundleActivator that will generate Secret Keys for all users that don't already have one and email a link to the QR Code to the user
+- Contains a BundleActivator component that will generate Secret Keys for all active users that don't already have one and email a link to the QR Code to the user

 **************************************
 2 Factor Authentication App setup